Neighborhood-Traffic-Flow/neighborhoodtrafficflow/README.md

 ```
 Note: The above is a one-time step.

-#### To run the dashboard from the command line:
+#### To run the dashboard:
+Start the server, then open a web browser with the following URL: http://127.0.0.1:8050/
 ```
 conda activate ntf
 cd neighborhoodtrafficflow
 python app.py
 ```
-Open a web browser with the following URL: http://127.0.0.1:8050/

 Note: The `conda activate` step only needs to be done once per shell instance.

 ## Contributors